Learning Decomposed Representation for Counterfactual Inference: Experiments

+We report the results, including the mean and standard deviation (std) of treatment effect over 100 replications on IHDP, 10 replications on Jobs and Twins-28 datasets in Table \ref {tab:real}.
+The results show that in comparison with state-of-the-art methods, DeR-CFR outperforms all baselines and achieves a significant improvement on PEHE and $\epsilon_{ATE}$ measures on the IHDP dataset.
+On Jobs and Twins, DeR-CFR has comparable performance to the state-of-art in estimating treatment effects.
+Our algorithm does not achieve such significant improvement on Jobs and Twins-28 than IHDP data; the main reason we analyzed is that (i) on Jobs, most of the manually selected variables may be confounding variables, DeR-CFR would be not prominent compared with other baseline in this case; (ii) on Twins, all variables are discrete and most units have similar data, which leads to the low improvement of our DeR-CFR algorithm.

-We report the results, mean and standard deviation (std), of 100 replications on IHDP in Table \ref{tab:IHDP} and \ref{tab:ablation}.
-Tabel \ref{tab:IHDP} shows that DeR-CFR outperforms all the baselines and achieves a significant improvement on PEHE and $\epsilon_{\mathrm{ATE}}$ measures.
-Table \ref{tab:ablation} investigates the effects of each module of the DeR-CFR by conducting ablation experiments.
-From Tabel \ref{tab:IHDP} and Table \ref{tab:ablation}, we can draw the following conclusions: (i) With explicitly learning the decomposed representation, DeR-CFR achieves better performance than DR-CFR, which cannot guarantee the disentanglement of different factors. (ii) Each component in our DeR-CFR is necessary, since missing any one of them would bring confusion on the decomposed representation learning and damage the performance on ITE estimation.
+Table \ref{tab:ablation} investigates the effects of each module of the DeR-CFR by conducting ablation experiments on IHDP.
+From Tabel \ref{tab:real} and Table \ref{tab:ablation}, we can draw the following conclusions: (i) With explicitly learning the decomposed representations, DeR-CFR achieves better performance than DR-CFR, which cannot guarantee the disentanglement of different factors. (ii) Each component in our DeR-CFR is necessary, since missing any one of them would confuse the decomposed representations learning and damage the performance of ITE estimation on IHDP dataset.